cesarvr/blog/content/post/jenkins-container.md

 }
 ```

-At the end I'm impress on how powerful this plugin is, somebody ask me some days ago how can I do a Quarkus pipeline for example and I think he was asking the question basically because they where official Jenkins agent yet that can do this.
-Hope that with this guide he/you can overcome this limitation.
+At the end I'm impress on how powerful this plugin is, somebody ask me some days ago How he can do a Quarkus pipeline in Openshift?
+I think he was asking the question basically because they where using the official Jenkins agent.
+Hope that with this guide he/you can overcome this limitation and create really interesting workflows.